kimjune01/kimjune01.github.io/_posts/2016-02-12-server-api-clarifier.md

 https://staging.server.io/api/v1/some-stuff
 {% endhighlight %}

-There's a lot going on under the hood.
+There's a lot going on under the hood here.
 The front-end team is looking at this and dividing it into two or three components, to be able to compose dynamically.
 The back-end team is making JSON representations of model objects, possibly using [JBuilder](https://github.com/rails/jbuilder).
 Each JSON representation might have properties such as `imageURL` among `title`, `description`, `price`, `epoch`, etc.

 Then there are view controllers that need to interpret this data into user interfaces.
-That's us.
+That's us, the front-end iOS developers.
 We are the view controllers.

 ## A Communication Problem